 A few minutes into the presentation, he shifted gears.
 He started to talk about

 After an extended pause, he stated with heartfelt emotion, “As I sat in the jail cell in Libya just a few days ago, I found myself longing for home.”
 Another pause brought the room to complete silence.
 This was no longer a man simply talking to an audience of relatively unknown strangers.
 This was a man opening up and expressing emotions each of us feel yet few experience.

 The next statement struck me with its honesty.
 “Home becomes more important when you fear you may not be able to come back to it.”

 I am not sure what he said for the rest of his speech.
 This one statement was all I could think about.
 Its simplicity yet truthfulness consumed me.
 Hurriedly I wrote it down in my notebook.

 While I hope none of you ever find yourself in a position like Anthony Shadid, I do hope that you will truly cherish wherever home is to you.
-It is not the geographical place, but rather the friends, family, shared experiences, and piece of your life that make it special.
+It is not the geographical place, but rather the friends, family, shared experiences, and piece of your life that makes it special.